Iconem/studio-releases/README.md

 ## Steps to run studio webapp locally
 - Retrieve dropbox link to the assets - shared privately
 - Download `studio_assets`
-- Unzip `build` folder so the `data` folder is at the same location than `fonts`, and `locales`, all folders should be at the root of the folder
+- Unzip `data` folder so the `data` folder is at the same location than `fonts`, and `locales`, all folders should be at the root of the folder
 - Serve `index.html`, e.g. via [http-server](https://www.npmjs.com/package/http-server)